sammcj/m2e/README.md

 - Clean, modern user interface
 - Fast and responsive
 - Native desktop application for macOS
+- macOS Services integration - right-click on text or files to convert them
 - Also gets rid of those pesky "smart" quotes and em-dashes that break everything

 ![smaller cars please](screenshots/app-screenshot.png)